Rusenski Lom Nature Park

 The Rock-Hewn Churches of Ivanovo – a UNESCO-protected landmark, are situated on the territory of Rusenski Lom Nature Park.
 A special route acquaints tourists with the history of the Rock-Hewn Churches of Ivanovo and the nature park.
 The starting point of the 9 km-long route is Ivanovo Village.
 It begins at the village railway station and continues through Ivanovo Village either along the gully near Garvalov Yalak or on the road from Ruse to the Rock-Hewn Churches of Ivanovo up Rusenski Lom River.
 It reaches the car park at the churches where tourists will always find a guide appointed by the Ruse Regional Museum of History.

-All routes are well-marked and do not require special training to cover.
-If tourists follow the marking closely, they will not have to be accompanied by guides from the nature park.
+All routes are well-marked and do not require a special training.
+If tourists follow the marking closely, they need not to be accompanied by guides from the nature park.

 Information materials and souvenirs are sold at the stores in the towns and the villages located on the territory of the park.